square/metrics/README.md

 #### Metrics Query Engine

-Metrics Query Engine(MQE) provides SQL-like interface to time series data with powerful functions.
+Metrics Query Engine(MQE) provides SQL-like interface to time series data with powerful functions to aggregate, filter and analyze.

 For example, to find which 10 endpoints have the highest HTTP latency on your web application farm: